The boxing world can be a confusing place sometimes.

 There are dozens of rankings titles which we would tend to split into three tiers.

-- Best of the bunch are the rankings belts which provide the winner with a place in the Top 15 rankings of one of the four major governing bodies.
+- Best of the bunch are the rankings belts which usually provide the winner with a place in the Top 15 rankings of one of the four major governing bodies.

 Inter-Continental, International, and North American regional belts (NABA, NABF, USBA, NABO) usually provide this, as does the WBO European and WBO Oriental.